 The Bouchet Society members take their responsibility for their departments and their academic fields of study seriously.
 Bouchet Society scholars are the embodiment of the ideals of their respective universities.
 They not only represent the mission of their university, but they also demonstrate strong initiative.
-U-M Bouchet Scholars play a leadership role in extending access to the university to a wider community by creating and sharing knowledge.
+Wash U. Bouchet Scholars play a leadership role in extending access to the university to a wider community by creating and sharing knowledge.

 Bouchet Society members exhibit the highest values of their university, through their integrity, honor, and exemplary conduct and behavior.
 Character may be exemplified through an individual’s emotional courage, principles, endurance, and perseverance.
 He or she must be reliable and consistent.
 At each member’s core must be an awareness of the importance of contributing and working for the good of society.

 Each member is expected to actively contribute to the well-being of society by giving, remaining involved, sharing personal gifts and talents, and exhibiting a Bouchet-like commitment to the service of others.
 Examples of service might include participating in an educational program for youth, serving in local or state politics, or volunteering with a local non-profit organization.

 Each member should advocate for broader access to graduate education and other resources within the academy.
 Activities might include advocating for the concerns of diverse faculty members and students, serving as a mentor, helping to address the needs of communities, and educating others on the issues that may be at the heart of the continued inequities and disparities in our society, particularly in education.